MHAAM Publications - 2016-2020

-The Justinianic Plague, which started in the sixth century and lasted to the mid eighth century, is thought to be the first of three historically documented plague pandemics causing massive casualties.
+The Justinianic Plague (541-ca. 750 CE) is thought to be the first of three historically documented plague pandemics that caused massive casualties.
 Historical accounts and molecular data suggest the bacterium Yersinia pestis as its etiological agent.
 Here we presented a new high-coverage (17.9-fold) Y. pestis genome obtained from a sixth-century skeleton recovered from a southern German burial site close to Munich.
 The reconstructed genome enabled the detection of 30 unique substitutions as well as structural differences that have not been previously described.
 We report indels affecting a lacl family transcription regulator gene as well as nonsynonymous substitutions in the nrdE, fadJ, and pcp genes, that have been suggested as plague virulence determinants or have been shown to be upregulated in different models of plague infection.
 In addition, we identify 19 false positive substitutions in a previously published lower-coverage Y. pestis genome from another archaeological site of the same time period and geographical region that is otherwise genetically identical to the high-coverage genome sequence reported here, suggesting low-genetic diversity of the plague during the sixth century in rural southern Germany.

 This paper demonstrates that in spite of the close cultural relation between the Southern Greek mainland and Crete, this rich intercultural contact did not go hand in hand with a large-scale exchange of genetic material, since both southern Greek mainland as well as Cretan Late Bronze Age populations can clearly be distinguished genetically in the 2nd millennium BCE.
 Moreover, this paper has for the first time provided genetic evidence for a migration from the steppe that reached the Greek mainland, but not Crete.
 As this migration has hitherto been linked with the spread of the Indo-European languages (Haak et al. 2015), it could possibly be correlated with the existence of an Indo-European language on the Greek mainland in the 2nd millennium BCE (i.e., Linear B) and a non-Indo-European language at the same time on Crete (i.e., Linear A).